 Monero is designed and built around a proof-of-work mechanism designed to increase security with every newly mined coin.
 This strength does come with its cons though, given how secure and hard to track Monero is, brings bad actors to the table and so the coin is known for its use in illicit dealings and dark web transactions that involve illegal substances.

-Hereunder is a representation of the number of crypto casinos that adopted each coin as their currency (data based on our current database of bitcoin casino reviews).
+Hereunder is a representation of the number of crypto casinos that adopted each coin as their currency (data based on our current database of crypto casino reviews).

 Crypto Gambling’s Rise

 Two things have grown beyond expectations in 2021, cryptocurrencies and online gambling, and so naturally, the rise in the numbers of online casinos adopting the currency has been achieving new heights.